 If you are worried that it is not going to be safe, just remember that it takes many hours of flying to qualify as a tandem pilot so you can rest assured that you are in safe hands.
 The only thing you are going to have to worry about is catching the bug, to keep doing it.

-If you are interested in discovering more of French Alps or other destinations in France, feel free to read my following articles.
+If you are interested in discovering more of French Alps, feel free to read my following articles.
 All are great options for groups of friends or family, especially who love the outdoors.

 - A Summer Guide French Alps – Morzine, France